 After 5 km, there’s a little right turn to Labuansait Street.
 Take the right turn, then just go straight.
 Keep on the street and after another 4 km, there’s a welcoming sign on the left side.
 Ride a bit more, and there it is.
 The Padang Padang Beach parking spot.

 To get there, both cars and scooters are convenient.
 The access road isn’t that big but enough.
 Moreover, there’s no jam.
-App-based ride-hail costs up to Rp27.000 for bike and Rp48.000 for a car.
-The beach is also near Uluwatu Temple as that takes around 4 km to get there.
+App-based ride-hail costs up to Rp27.000 for a bike and Rp48.000 for a car.
+The beach is also near Uluwatu Temple which takes around 4 km to get there.
 But from this point, the map-based access road is a bit hard to pass through.

 Address & Location